NCAR/ppro/INTEGRATION_GUIDE.md

 # PPRO-LIB Integration Guide for JEDI-UFO

-This guide describes how to integrate the modularized ppro-lib into JEDI-UFO.
+This guide describes how to integrate the modularized ppro library into JEDI-UFO.

 ## Overview of Modularization